dkgv/pinpoint/README.md

 ### Metric Converter

-Easily convert between all the common imperial and metric units: "1m to ft".
+Easily convert between all the common imperial and metric units: `1m to ft`.

 ### Snippets